Millennial Home Lending: What to Know

 All the risks of a traditional mortgage fall on the homeowner.
 If you can no longer make your payments and your home goes into foreclosure, you are responsible for the full loan amount, regardless of whether the sale of your home can cover the cost.
 In addition, banks will sometimes pursue unlucky borrowers’ personal assets to make up the difference.

-There is a stark contrast when comparing traditional mortgage foreclosure to Islamic co-ownership mortgage foreclosure.
-In Islamic home finance, the financier is prohibited by Islamic principles from taking anything more than the asset in question.
+In an Islamic co-ownership mortgage, on the other hand, the financier is prohibited by Islamic finance principles from taking anything more than the asset in question.
 In other words, the home will be sold, but the home financing company does not pursue any other assets to cover a loss.

 Similarly, with a conventional mortgage, in the case of natural disaster or eminent domain (which is when the government seizes part or all of private property for public use), any loss is yours to bear alone.
-In comparison, with an Islamic co-ownership mortgage (like the program offered by Guidance Residential), any loss is shared.
+In comparison, with an Islamic co-ownership mortgage (like the program offered by Guidance Residential), the homeowner is protected through risk sharing.

-The benefits of Islamic finance are most evident in situations when things don’t go according to plan.
-When you are struggling, that is when Islamic financial principles protect you the most.
+The benefits that go along with Islamic financial products are most evident in situations when things don’t go according to plan.
+When you are struggling, that is when Islamic finance principles protect you the most.

 >> Related Read: Islamic Home Buying Questions and Answers